tghastly/PYNQ-1/docs/source/overlays/overlay_design_methodology/packaging_overlays.rst

 Add a setup.py to the root of your repository.
 This file will imports the necessary packages, and specifies some setup instructions for your package including the package name, version, url, and files to include.

+The setuptools package can be used to install your package.

 Example setup.py :

 .. code-block :: python